stevenjs/M68k-Assembly/README.md

 ### Contributing

-You can send pull requests via GitHub.
+Pull requests welcome.
 Do *not* edit the `M68k-Assembly.tmLanguage` file directly.
-Edit the `M68k-Assembly.JSON-tmLanguage` file instead and build the `.tmLanguage` file from it using the _JSON to Property List_ build tool in [AAAPackageDev](https://github.com/SublimeText/AAAPackageDev).
+Edit the `M68k-Assembly.YAML-tmLanguage` file instead and build the `.tmLanguage` file from it using [AAAPackageDev](https://github.com/SublimeText/AAAPackageDev).

 ### License

-**M68k-Assembly Copyright © 2012 Steven Saunders**
+**M68k-Assembly Copyright © 2012,2015 Steven Saunders**

 ```
 This program is free software: you can redistribute it and/or modify